MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/update-sap-hana-parameters.md

 description: You can use REST APIs to update a prompt of a table through the Modeling service.
 ---

-Similar to [Workflow Sample: Update a Prompt of an SAP HANA Table With Input Parameters](./update-a-prompt-of-an-sap-hana-table.md), you can use REST APIs to update the table definition through the Modeling service starting in MicroStrategy 2021 Update 6.
+Similar to [Workflow sample: Update a prompt of an SAP HANA table with input parameters](./update-a-prompt-of-an-sap-hana-table.md), you can use REST APIs to update the table definition through the Modeling service starting in MicroStrategy 2021 Update 6.

 :::info